"A CANBERRA BOY IN LORD HOWE ISLAND"

 Below is a photo of a LHI woodhen.

-LHI had no mammals until they were introduced by Europeans, other than a type of bat, and as the birds simply did not fear predators, both human non-human, because fear was not a necessary trait when there were no predators, they were particularly vulnerable.
+LHI had no mammals until they were introduced by Europeans, other than a type of bat, and as the birds did not fear predators, both human non-human, because fear was not a necessary trait when there were no predators, they were particularly vulnerable.

 LHI also has two species of tern, being the white tern and the sooty tern.
 Terns are always found in pairs because they say, “One good tern deserves another."